sersajur/Repro-PGN3DCD/README.md

 # Overview

 We introduce a new dataset, HKCD, and proposes a novel model, PGN3DCD, for 3D change detection.
+Moreover, you can download the pretained weight for HKCD https://figshare.com/articles/dataset/HKCD/30204376.

 ## Requirements